Tallinn, Estonia may not be on every traveler’s wish list, but the ones that choose to visit this unique destination are in for a surprise!

 Mooska Smoke Sauna

 The Mooska Smoke Sauna was one of the most memorable experiences from our recent Tallinn trip.
-Unfortunately, Mooska is located 3 hours from the capital but, trust us, the experience is well worth the drive!
+Unfortunately, Mooska is located 3 hours from the capital, but trust us, the experience is well worth the drive!

 Mooska Smoke Sauna offers a unique opportunity to immerse yourself in the traditional smoke sauna experience.
 The lovely host, Eda, welcomed us with open arms and guided us through the elaborate smoke sauna experience.
 This was not a typical sauna experience.
-There was chanting, meditation, whisking, honey scrubs, and even an option ice-cold lake dips!
+There was chanting, meditation, whisking, honey scrubs, and even an option of ice-cold lake dips!

 Max and Oksana at Mooska Sauna